oconnor-ryan/RYCE-8/README.md

 for the COSMAC VIP computer, the SUPER-CHIP 1.1 specification, and the XO-CHIP specification.

+## Current Work-In-Progress Features
+There features are planned to be completed in the near future, but are not currently implemented yet:
+- Support for XO-CHIP
+- User Configuration For Emulator
+  - Toggleable CHIP-8 Quirks
+  - Option to change color of foreground and background pixels
+- Add a user manual for the emulator and make it available using a --help command or when using invalid arguments.

 ## Supported Platforms
 This has been primary tested on MacOS, though I did not include any compiler-specific or platform-specific code, and SDL is a cross-platform library, so I assume this